shakes76/PatternFlow/recognition/s4469251/README.md

 ## Implementations
 ### Data Split
-70% for training, 15% for validation, 15% for testing.
+Since the data set is sufficiently large with 2594 pairs of images, we can conduct train, validation, test split on the dataset.
+Since the model has large amount of parameters, it's necessary to have a validation set to prevent overfitting.
+Data was split as 70% for training, 15% for validation, 15% for testing.

 ### Model Training Parameters
 * Activation function: Sigmoid